By Airman 1st Class Cliffton Dolezal

-The two-day event began in Ozark, Ark., after a small ceremony and the singing of the national anthem.
-This year, runners were grouped in four-person teams.
-One runner carried the American flag, the second, the Arkansas state flag, the third, the Remember the Fallen flag, and the fourth a smaller American flag attached with the biography of the fallen service member.
+The three-day event began in Ozarks, Ark., after a small ceremony and the singing of the national anthem.
+Volunteers this year included bikers, runners, state police, as well as military personnel and civilians.
+This year, runners were grouped in five-person teams.
+One runner carried the American flag, the second, the Arkansas state flag, the third, the Remember the Fallen flag, the fourth, the Prisoner of War, Missing in Action flag and the fifth a smaller American flag attached with the biography of the fallen hero, to include name, rank, location and information about how the individual was killed in action.

-This run gives family members of the fallen a method to heal and a way to celebrate tragic loss.
-Many times Beason said he has received emails from gold-star mothers expressing how much the run means to their family.
-Beason explained that a gold-star mother is the mother of a fallen service member, whereas a blue-star mother is the mother of a service member who’s still alive.
+The purpose of the run is to give family members of the fallen a method to heal and to honor those that have been lost.
+Many times Beason said he has received emails from gold-star parents expressing how much the run means to their family.
+Beason explained that a gold-star parent is the parent of a fallen service member, whereas a blue-star parent is the parent of a service member who’s still actively serving.

 “When you get to see a gold-star family for the first time and you put a flag in the ground and see the family break down in tears, you realize while you’re doing something so simple by running a mile and putting a flag down, it’s so much more for the families because in their hearts and their minds they know their loved one is not forgotten,” said Beason.